frictionlessdata/frictionless-py/docs/guides/describing-data.md

       type: string
 ```

 OK, that's clearly wrong.
-As we have seen in the "Introductory Guide" Frictionless is capable of inferring some complicated cases' metadata but our table is too weird for it.
-We need to program it:
+As we have seen in the "Introductory Guide" Frictionless is capable of inferring some complicated cases' metadata but our table is too unusual for it to automatically infer.
+We need to manually program it:

 ```python
 from frictionless import Schema, describe